 Activist and Journalist, French Resident and Iranian National

-Ruhollah Zam is an Iranian activist and former journalist who lived in exile with refugee status in France and openly sought the overthrow of the Islamic Republic.
+Ruhollah Zam was an Iranian activist and former journalist who lived in exile with refugee status in France and openly sought the overthrow of the Islamic Republic.
 He ran Telegram channels used to spread information to Iranians protesting the regime and encourages viewers to join demonstrations.
 Zam’s channels—particularly AmadNews—disseminated times and places of upcoming rallies to its subscribers, who numbered more than a million.
 He also published controversial materials undermining the regime, including documents revealing government corruption and malfeasance.

 Zam was born in Tehran in 1973.
 He said he left Iran after being jailed in Tehran’s notoriously brutal Evin Prison after the controversial 2009 presidential election and accused of working with foreign intelligence agencies.
 His father is a cleric who served in the Iranian government in the 1980s and has condemned his son’s work.
 Zam has said that some of his relatives in Iran have been detained for months in order to compel him to shut down his Telegram channel and return to Iran.

 In mid-October of 2019, Iran’s Islamic Revolutionary Guard Corps (IRGC) announced that it had arrested Zam after he was “guided into the country” via a “complicated intelligence operation,” adding that Zam had “stepped into intelligence trap of the Guards some two years ago.”
 The IRGC posted news of Zam’s arrest on his Telegram channel, as well as a photo of Zam in captivity, with the caption “This is just the beginning.”

 The IRGC claimed Zam was being guided and safeguarded by American, Israeli, and French intelligence agencies, and called him “one of the main people of the enemy’s media network and psychological warfare.”
 A senior IRGC general said, “Zam was a key figure of intelligence services for throwing the country into disarray… and driving a wedge between the Iranian people and government.”